As an Amazon Associate, we earn from qualifying purchases. Learn more

 Heritage prints today’s stars in the Topps design from exactly 49 years earlier — 2026 Heritage wears the 1977 design.
 Lower gloss, paper stock, deliberate retro feel, and a culture all its own: short prints, variations, and “Real One” autographs signed on vintage-style cards.

 Heritage’s audience is set builders and collectors who care about the object more than the spreadsheet.
 It’s the most fun product Topps makes, even if it rarely tops ROI charts.
-The Heritage value box and Heritage mega box are good entry rips, and our 2025 Heritage review covers the full checklist culture.
+The Heritage value box and Heritage mega box are good entry rips — the 2026 Heritage mega box carries the current 1977 design — and our 2025 Heritage review covers the full checklist culture.
 For 2025 it even extended into a High Number hobby release covering late-season rookies.

 Buy Heritage if: you love vintage aesthetics, set building, or collecting as craft rather than speculation.